 traverses more open terrain to the north, ending at a communications tower, after passing various junctions along the way.

-Photography, hiking and camping are the main leisure activities, and many days could be spent exploring the refuge.
+Photography, hiking, rock climbing, hunting (for such animals as deer, rabbit and coyote) and primitive camping are the main leisure activities, and many days could be spent exploring the refuge.
 The NWR has dozens of old mines, which are interesting to visit although the unfenced shafts and unstable tunnels can be hazardous.
-One particularly profitable venture was the King of Arizona Mine, from which this area was named early last century; other mines are still operating, though, and some parts of the refuge are privately owned. colorful rocks and minerals may be found in many places, but collecting is officially permitted in only one location - Crystal Hill, in the far northwest corner.
+A few mines are still operating, and some parts of the refuge are privately owned.
+Colorful rocks and minerals may be found in many places, but collecting is officially permitted in only one location - Crystal Hill

 The nearest towns with hotels close to Kofa National Wildlife Refuge are Blythe